webis-de/lecture.js/lecture.js/doc/installation.md

 # 3. Add credentials

 Credentials are needed to access the APIs used by lecture.js.
 Of the following APIs, you **must** set up the credentials for **at least** one Text-to-speech API _(Google Cloud and/or Amazon Polly)_, or the pipeline won't work.
-Only the voices from the Text-to-speech APIs that are set up with credentials are useable.
+In the software, you can only use the voices from those Text-to-speech APIs that you have set up with valid credentials files!

-## 3.1 Google Cloud
+## 3.1 Google Cloud Text-to-Speech

 [![Google Cloud logo](img/logo_google_cloud_small.png)](#)